NgModules help organize an application into cohesive blocks of functionality.

 A list of components that can be bootstrapped.

-Usually there is only one component in this list, the root component of the application.
+Usually there's only one component in this list, the root component of the application.

 Angular can launch with multiple bootstrap components, each with its own location in the host web page.